Free Case Evaluation

 Some other types of abuse and neglect include altercations with other patients, poor hygiene, and harm when residents wander off the premises.
 The worst type of abuse our South Carolina nursing home abuse and neglect lawyers handle is the wrongful death of a resident.
 Wrongful death can occur because many of the known types of abuses are not addressed, causing a senior to die.

-McGowan, Hood & Felder, LLC, handles nursing home abuse and neglect cases
+McGowan, Hood, Felder & Phillips, LLC, handles nursing home abuse and neglect cases

 If a loved one or the nursing home resident believes there has been abuse or neglect, our South Carolina nursing home abuse and neglect lawyers know how to help.
 We handle each client on an individual basis to achieve a just result.
 As part of our investigation, one of our lawyers will: